 However, it is not required.
 Use a makeup sponge to apply the same color that you used on the rest of your face.
 While you're doing this, remember to grin; it'll help you fill in all the gaps.

 4. Use a lip liner

-If you're going to wear a bright color, go for a lip liner that's a shade darker than your lipstick; otherwise, go for one that matches your lipstick.
-The lipstick will not bleed if you use a lip liner.
+If you're going to wear a bright color, go for a lip liner pencil that's a shade darker than your lipstick; otherwise, go for one that matches your lipstick.
+The lipstick will not bleed if you use a lipstick liner.
 You may also make your lips look wider or smaller depending on how you apply it.
 Apply it inside the lip line to make them look smaller, and outside the lip line to make them appear larger.

 Extending the lip liner past the corners of your lips can also make your lips look larger.
 Apply the lip liner into the corners of your lips to make them look smaller.
-After that, choose your favorite lipstick and apply the lip liner as needed.
+After that, choose your favorite lipstick and apply the lip liner pencil as needed.

 THE KEY TO PLUMPING LIPS

 Exfoliation should be done on a daily basis

 If your lips are dry, flaky, and dehydrated, they will not reflect light, making them seem dull.
 To combat this, exfoliate your lips with a light lip scrub every morning.
 It's not too harsh, but it's enough to get rid of any flakes on your lips.
 Not to add that it tastes great!
 Exfoliating also improves circulation in the lip region; giving your lips a natural flush of color and making them appear larger.

 Start by making your entire lip region nude if you want to improve your lip line.
 By blending concealer into the contour of your lips and blending it in toward the centre, you may hide your real lip line.
 After that, dust a little powder over the concealer to set it.
 This technique helps to produce a uniform canvas for your lip liner and ensures that your lip color doesn't migrate.